nvie/git-toolbelt/README.md

 Commands that simplify scripting.
 These commands typically only return exit codes and have no output.

+* git-is-headless
+* git-has-local-changes / git-is-clean / git-is-dirty
 * git-contains / git is-ancestor
-* git-has-local-changes / git-is-clean / git-is-dirty
 * git-local-branch-exists
 * git-remote-branch-exists
 * git-tag-exists